 - Have an adult supervise all fireworks and sparkler activities at all times.

 - Ignite fireworks outdoors away from buildings and cars, dry leaves and other flammable materials.

 - The fireworks shooter always should wear eye protection.

 - Never try to re-ignite fireworks that don’t work properly.

 - Keep a bucket of water nearby for emergencies.

 - When using fireworks remember to follow the laws in your area.

 The best thing you can do to protect your child is not to use any fireworks at home — period.
 Attend public fireworks displays, and leave the lighting to the professionals!

 - Barb Riordan, BSN, RN, Burn Program, Children’s Hospital of Wisconsin

-Barb is part of Children’s Hospital of Wisconsin’s Burn Clinical Practice Committee.
-It includes a team of nurses, a Child Life specialist, psychologist, physical and occupational therapists, social workers and dietitians, who help oversee care provided to children suffering from burn injuries.
+Barb is part of the Burn Clinical Practice Committee at Children’s Hospital of Wisconsin.
+It includes a team of nurses, a child life specialist, psychologist, physical and occupational therapists, social workers and dietitians, who help oversee care provided to children suffering from burn injuries.